 There is a common misconception that root canal therapy is painful, but it actually eliminates painful symptoms.

 Before performing a root canal, Dr. O’Keefe uses the Root ZX Apex Locator, an advanced tool that helps him to carefully plan the procedure.
 As he accesses and removes tissue, he uses microscopes and lasers for the utmost precision.

 Immediately prior to treatment, Dr. O'Keefe administers a local anesthetic to numb the treatment area and maintain your comfort.
 Once the anesthesia takes effect, Dr. O’Keefe creates an access point into the tooth so that he can remove the pulp (blood vessels, nerves, and other tissue) from the center of the tooth as well as the root canals, the centers of the tooth roots.
 Once the tooth is empty, Dr. O'Keefe will disinfect the inside of the tooth.
 Next, he fills the tooth and root canals with a rubber-like material called gutta-percha and places a temporary filling.
 In most cases, Dr. O’Keefe must place a crown to restore the tooth.
 He will reshape the tooth to accommodate a crown before taking a digital impression.
-Next, he can use his in-office CEREC® technology to create a custom crown while you wait.
-Finally, he will place the crown, and you can leave our office with a healthy, fully restored smile.
+Next, he will place the crown, and you can leave our office with a healthy, fully restored smile.

 The Benefits of Root Canal Therapy